FabriceColin/mppl/README.md

    }
 }
 ```

+Instead of providing values for album and artist, one can set path to the directory that holds the tracks.

 The same command can be run again so that mpbandcamp resolves and matches this purchase with the right tracks.